Learn about wills

 A will is one of the most important legal documents you’ll make.
 It generally details:

-- what you wish to happen to your estate after your death, including the distribution of assets
+- what you wish to happen to your estate after your death, including who your beneficiaries are and the distribution of assets

 - the executor (or co-executors) who you entrust to carry out those wishes